 9. ERP failures have a lot in common – and so do successful ERP implementations

 Neither ERP success nor failure is a result of chance.
 Instead, there are clear and consistent patterns between those that succeed and those that fail.
-It’s important to understand those patterns so you can pivot as things get off track along the way and any one of our independent ERP consultants can help with that, so contact us today.
+It’s important to understand those patterns so you can pivot as things get off track along the way.

 10. Advances in technology are a double-edged sword.